This post may contain affiliate links. Please read our disclosure policy.

 - For the evaporated milk: evaporated unsweetened coconut milk or oat milk; also try dairy-free half and half

-- For the milk: unsweetened, unflavored almond milk or soy milk
+- For the milk: unsweetened, unflavored Ripple milk, almond milk or coconut milk (from the carton)

-- For the shredded cheese: Violife brand or Miyoko's Kitchen brand blocks, shredded
+- For the shredded cheese: Violife, Daiya or Miyoko's Creamy shredded dairy free cheddar-style cheese

 - For the butter: Miyoko's Creamery or Melt brand vegan butter

-Yes, you can replace the evaporated milk with an equal amount of half-and-half.
+If you can have dairy but you don't have evaporated milk, try replacing it with an equal amount of half-and-half.
 Or, you can make your own half and half by combining 3/4 cup regular milk with 3/4 cup heavy whipping cream.

 Gluten Free Mac and Cheese Recipe